NomicFoundation/hardhat/docs/reference/README.md

 The `solc` config field is an optional object which can contain the following keys:

 - `version`: The solc version to use.
 We recommend always setting this field.
-Default value: `"0.5.8"`.
+Default value: `"0.5.11"`.

 - `optimizer`: An object with `enabled` and `runs` keys.
 Default value: `{ enabled: false, runs: 200 }`.

 - `evmVersion`: A string controlling the target evm version.
-One of `"homestead"`, `"tangerineWhistle"`, `"spuriousDragon"`, `"byzantium"`, `"constantinople"`, and `"petersburg"`.
+One of `"homestead"`, `"tangerineWhistle"`, `"spuriousDragon"`, `"byzantium"`, `"constantinople"`, `"petersburg"`, `"istanbul""`.
 Default value: managed by Solidity.
 Please, consult its documentation.

 ### Path configuration

-You can customize the different paths that buidler uses by providing an object with the following keys:
+You can customize the different paths that Buidler uses by providing an object with the following keys:

 - `root`: The root of the Buidler project.
 This path is resolved from the `buidler.config.js`'s directory.
-Default value: '.'.
+Default value: The directory containing the config file.
 - `sources`: The directory where your contract are stored.
 This path is resolved from the project's root.
 Default value: './contracts'.
 - `tests`: The directory where your tests are located.
 This path is resolved from the project's root.
 Default value: './test'.

 - `cache`: The directory used by Buidler to cache its internal stuff.
 This path is resolved from the project's root.
 Default value: './cache'.
 - `artifacts`: The directory where the compilation artifacts are stored.
 This path is resolved from the project's root.
 Default value: './artifacts'.

-## Quickly integrating other tools
+### Quickly integrating other tools from Buidler's config

 Buidler's config file will always run before any task, so you can use it to integrate with other tools, like importing `@babel/register`.

 ## Buidler Runtime Environment (BRE)

 ### Overview

 The Buidler Runtime Environment, or BRE for short, is an object containing all the functionality that Buidler exposes when running a task, test or script.
 In reality, Buidler _is_ the BRE.

 When you require Buidler (`const buidler = require("@nomiclabs/buidler")`) you're getting an instance of the BRE.

 During initialization, the Buidler configuration file essentially constructs a list of things to be added to the BRE.
 This includes tasks, configs and plugins.
 Then when tasks, tests or scripts run, the BRE is always present and available to access anything that is contained in it.

 The BRE has a role of centralizing coordination across all Buidler components.
 This architecture allows for plugins to inject functionality that becomes available everywhere the BRE is accessible.

 ### Using the BRE

 By default, the BRE gives you programmatic access to the task runner and the config system, and exports an [EIP1193-compatible](https://eips.ethereum.org/EIPS/eip-1193) Ethereum provider.
 You can find more information about [it in its API docs](/api/classes/environment.html).

 Plugins can extend the BRE.
 For example, [buidler-web3](https://github.com/nomiclabs/buidler/tree/master/packages/buidler-web3) adds a `web3` instance to it, making it available to tasks, tests and scripts.

-### Exporting globally
+#### As global variables

 Before running a task, test or script, Buidler injects the BRE into the global scope, turning all of its fields into global variables.
 When the task execution is completed, these global variables are removed, restoring their original value, if they had one.

-### Explicit usage
+#### Explicitly

 Not everyone likes magic global variables, and Buidler doesn't force you to use them.
 Everything can be done explicitly in tasks, tests and scripts.

+When writing tests or scripts, you can use `require("@nomiclabs/buidler")` to import the BRE.
+You can read more about this in [Accessing the BRE from outside a task](#accessing-the-bre-from-outside-a-task).

 You can import the config DSL explicitly when defining your tasks, and receive the BRE explicitly as an argument to your actions.
 You can read more about this in [Creating your own tasks](#creating-your-own-tasks).

-When writing tests or scripts, you can use `require("@nomiclabs/buidler")` to import the BRE.
-You can read more about this in [Accessing the BRE from outside a task](/documentation/#accessing-from-outside-a-task).

-### Extending
+### Extending the BRE

 The BRE only provides the core functionality that users and plugin developers need to start building on top of Buidler.
 Using it to interface directly with Ethereum in your project can be somewhat harder than expected.